4 Jaw-Dropping Stats That’ll Change Your Approach to Sales Discovery Calls

 • How they manage the flow of the conversation

-On average, the longest monologue a rep delivers should last about 2 minutes and 43 seconds.
-That gives the rep plenty of time to hit on the important points and topics identified in their preliminary research, but it also keeps them from dominating the conversation or giving prospects a chance to get bored and disengage.
+On average, a rep’s longest monologue should last about 2 minutes and 15 seconds.
+That gives the rep plenty of time to address the important points and topics identified in their preliminary research, but it also prevents them from dominating the conversation or causing prospects to get bored and disengage.

 What if your reps aren’t following this pattern?
 Uncover details on: